People who have certain chronic health conditions or other risk factors should get vaccinated against pneumococcal disease.

 • Alcoholism

-• People who smoke cigarettes
+• Smoke cigarettes

-Children age 6-18 years who have certain chronic conditions or risk factors that increase their risk for pneumococcal disease may need PCV15, PCV20, or pneumococcal polysaccharide vaccine (PPSV23), depending on their pneumococcal vaccination history.
+Children age 6-18 years who have certain chronic conditions or other factors that increase their risk for pneumococcal disease may need PCV15, PCV20, or pneumococcal polysaccharide vaccine (PPSV23), depending on their pneumococcal vaccination history.

-Updated July 2024
+Updated October 2024

 Source: Centers for Disease Control and Prevention